3D Printing Startups

 Whether they're designing hyper-modern light fixtures or reproducing human tissues, startups all over the world are using 3D printing as a foundation for building innovative businesses.

 3D printing allows startups to create fast, affordable prototypes to attract investors and set ideas in motion.
 And due to the highly-customizable nature of 3D printed objects, this new manufacturing process is revolutionizing the way that businesses interact with their customers.

-Here are 10 startups putting 3D printing to work:
+Here are eight startups putting 3D printing to work.